joeyvalley/interspecies/content/newsletters/interspecies-newsletter-67.md

 After 30 years being in reception of checks arriving to keep me alert all day long.
 I remain unwilling to give it up.
 Here how it works.

 Later today, as I do every day, I will ride my red bicycle a quarter mile down a gravel path to Interspecies' big blue mailbox out on the main road.
-I will open the little door marked #301 with drippy yellow paint, and peek in ide, looking for a check, something out of the blue, completely unexpected, a wonderful surprise, received from some unknown stranger who somehow realizes that his contribution, a small sliver of his own bulky wealth, will be immeasurably appreciated to keep Interspecies percolating.
+I will open the little door marked #301 with drippy yellow paint, and peek inside, looking for a check, something out of the blue, completely unexpected, a wonderful surprise, received from some unknown stranger who somehow realizes that his contribution, a small sliver of his own bulky wealth, will be immeasurably appreciated to keep Interspecies percolating.

 That story should tell you better than anything else, just how tenacious I remain to keep hold of this improbable interspecies dream.